algogrit/blog.gauravagarwalr.com/content/posts/2017-12-25-learn-go-series-part-2.md

 This is **Part 2** of "**Learn go**" series.
 You can find the previous post [here][LearnGoPartI].

 In this post, I will be walking you through an example of interacting with database.
-A very common scenario, creating a user.
+A very common scenario, creating a user and storing the password securely.
 This post picks up from the [previous post][LearnGoPartI], so if you haven't read, please skim through it.

 Let's begin...